OpenDevICON/opendevicon/docs/test.md

 # Creating your own IRC2 token

--> First git clone this that and all that shit.
+-> First git clone the repo.

 ## Make changes in token.py